 “Sure.
 You’re young, your credit will recover.”

 I rubbed my eyes.
 This from a man who dragged me to the bank to open a savings account when I was fourteen years old.
-He explained the benefits of mutual funds and IRA’s.
-He’d always been a shrewd investor, which was why he retired at 60 to sit under that magnolia tree after Mom died.
-The dad I knew, had known all my life, would never, in a million years tell me to purposely foreclose the house.
-And he would have never given the following advice.
+Who’d explained the benefits of mutual funds and IRA’s.
+The shrewd investor, the guy who planned it all out and retired at 60, only to sit under that magnolia tree when Mom died.

 “Look kid, she screwed you over.
 But better now than later on down the road when you got kids and all that.
 And the job, it’s tough.
 Not a banner week, Mase.
 But that’s okay.
 We’ve all been there.”

 I lunged for the bottle.
 No ice, no Coke.
 Straight.
 Moving in with dad.
-Four days ago that would have made me chuckle.
+Four days ago, that would have made me chuckle.
 Made me wince.
-But four days ago I was a guy walking face first into a storm.
+But four days ago I was a guy strutting face first into a storm.

-I came out twice a year to visit him.
+Since Mom, I only came out twice a year to visit him.
 It was always awkward for Tab so we skipped Christmases and drove to her parents’ house in Virginia Beach.

 Was I sure?
 What was I saying?
 I hardly knew the man.
 Besides, WinkFish County was what, population three?
 What the hell would I do with myself?